fccview/cryptopunks-v1-bot/readme.md

 ## Steps

 1. Create a config.json file
-2. Fill it with the following (enter correct data)
+2. Fill it with the following (Change "enable_twitter_sales" to `false` to disable the twitter sales functionality)
 ```json
 {
   "token": "DISCORD_BOT_TOKEN_HERE",